marcomau06/GNNs_fields_prediction/README.md

 December, 2022

+Each folder contains the corresponding ML code for the mechanics example reported in the paper.
+The code is reported as developed initially by the authors; hence, the user should use his/her own dataset.
+The code of the ML models can be instead readily used.

 If you use or edit our work, please cite the paper:

 Maurizi, M., Chao, G., Berto, F. Predicting stress, strain and deformation fields in materials and structures with graph neural networks.
 Sci.
 Rep. (2022) Accepted.